ASM MCP Server

 MCP is an open standard designed by Anthropic to help AI agents leverage trusted external data and tools.

-The MCP Server is a service hosted by Censys.
+The MCP Server is a service hosted by Censys that you can integrate with tools like Copilot Studio, Cursor, Claude Code, and Continue.dev.
 The server can be used by any ASM user with access to the API.

 Prerequisites